 123 Losoya Street

 Where do I check in?

 All sessions will be held in the hotel.
-Please check in at the Registration Desk.
-From there, we can show you the location of your presentation room.
+Please check in at the Registration Desk in Bowie A,B,C. From there, we can show you the location of your presentation room.
 We will also have a speakers’ green room available for speakers to prepare for their sessions and mingle with other speakers.

 If you are a CBI member who is speaking and have already picked up your name badge, please go directly to the room where you will be speaking.